rhammell/forest-watch/README.md

 ## Configuration

-Developer specific settings are required for interacting with CO2.Storage, IPFS, and imagery providers.
+Developer-specific settings are required for interacting with CO2.Storage, IPFS, and imagery providers.
 These settings must be defined as environment variables within an `.env` file in the root directory.

 Copy the included `.env.example` template file as `.env`: